Posted on November 27, 2013 in Teen Drug Addiction

 Given the immense risks why would kids choose to use synthetic cannabinoids?
 The most likely users or sellers of synthetic marijuana are late teen or young adult boys.
 Synthetic marijuana is used because it supposedly delivers a more powerful high and is so far undetectable with routine drug tests.
 The use of synthetic drugs is strongly promoted over the Internet.

 Synthetic marijuana and other designer drugs are dangerous because no one can ever be sure what exactly is contained in the drug.
 There is no regulation, no oversight.
 Each batch of synthetic drugs can be very different from the previous batch.
 Users can never be certain how using synthetic drugs will affect them.
 Plenty of users bought a knock-off and got knocked down.
+Due to these risks, it is important to seek treatment for this addiction as soon as possible.

 Struggling with drug or alcohol addiction?